 Institute for Islamic Cultures

 The Institute for Islamic Culture is a vibrant and eclectic center that showcases the dynamic presence of international Islam in the fields of art, music, conferences, workshops and more, which is subject to fluid change and constant development.
 The architecture of the building combines modernity with Islamic elements and art.
-The institute is always alive with its restaurants, educational courses, prayer room connected to the Grand Mosque of Paris and carefully curated exhibitions.
+The institute always offers a lively atmosphere with restaurants, educational courses, the prayer room connected to the Grand Mosque of Paris and carefully curated exhibitions.

 Quai Branly Museum - North African and Near East, Africa and Asia collections

 An ethnographic museum dedicated to the indigenous civilisations of Africa, America, Asia and Oceania.
 The museum tries to balance the unjust views born out of the colonial attitude towards the different cultures of the world.
-However, it is worth remembering that ethnographic museums are colonial institutions that cannot do justice to the breathing humanity behind cultures.
-Nonetheless, the permanent exhibitions attempt to bring Islamic heritage to life in an isolated and intimate atmosphere through a diverse display of artefacts.
+It should be remembered, however, that ethnographic museums emerged from colonial institutions that were in no way adapted to the social conditions in the colonies.
+Nonetheless, the permanent exhibitions aim to bring Islamic heritage to life through a diverse display of artefacts in a secluded and intimate atmosphere.
 A foray into the North Africa and Middle East collection penetrates sub-Saharan Africa, emphasising France's contact with Muslim areas.